 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Sigma 16mm F1.4 DC DN MFT is the longer of the two lenses at 92mm.
 The Panasonic 9mm F1.7 ASPH with a length of 52mm, is 40mm shorter.
 Besides being longer, the Sigma 16mm F1.4 DC DN MFT also has a larger diameter of 72mm compared to the Panasonic 9mm F1.7 ASPH's 61mm diameter.

 Below you can find a scaled side-by-side image of Panasonic 9mm F1.7 ASPH and Sigma 16mm F1.4 DC DN MFT to get a better idea of how their sizes compare in real life.

-Comparison image of the Panasonic 9mm F1.7 ASPH and the Sigma 16mm F1.4 DC DN MFT Size and Weight The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Panasonic 9mm F1.7 ASPH weighs 130g, which means it is 275g (67%) lighter than the Sigma 16mm F1.4 DC DN MFT which has a weight of 405g.

 Below you can find the dimension and weight table of the Wideangle Prime Lenses in Micro Four Thirds Mount for size comparison purposes.